ZaidQureshi/bam/README.md

 This codebase builds on top of a opensource codebase by Jonas Markussen available [here](https://github.com/enfiskutensykkel/ssd-gpu-dma).
-We take his codebase and make it more robust by adding more error checking and fixing issues of memory alignment.
+We take his codebase and make it more robust by adding more error checking and fixing issues of memory alignment along with increasing the performance when large number of requests are available.

 We add to the codebase functionality allowing any GPU thread independently access any location on the NVMe device.
 To facilitate this we develop high-throughput